Associated Independent Recording: AIR Lyndhurst Hall, Hampstead (1991–present)

 In 1991, with the lease on the Oxford Street premises coming to an end, AIR Studios relocated to a building that was formerly the Lyndhurst Road Congregational Church, a Grade II listed building designed in 1880 by Victorian architect Alfred Waterhouse and located in the Hampstead suburb of north London.
 The space was revamped as a recording facility and opened for business in December 1992.
-The Lyndhurst Hall location features a hexagonal room large enough to record both a full orchestra and a chorus at the same time, making it a key London facility for film scores and classical recordings, as well popular music, television post-production, and dialogue, sound effects and music for video games.
+The Lyndhurst Hall location features a hexagonal room large enough to record both a full orchestra and a chorus at the same time, making it a key London facility for film scores including the 2017 feature film Phantom Thread and classical recordings, as well popular music, television post-production, and dialogue, sound effects and music for video games.
 Spitfire Audio has recorded many of its digital audio samples here.
 Employees include Olga Fitzroy.